 Dear GNSO Stakeholder Group/Constituency Chair:

-We write as the Co-Chairs of the GNSO’s IGO-INGO Curative Rights Protection (CRP) Mechanisms Working Group (WG), which was chartered by the GNSO Council to conduct a Policy Development Process (PDP) to determine:
+We write as the Co-Chairs of the GNSO’s IGO-INGO Access to Curative Rights Protections (CRP) Working Group (WG), which was chartered by the GNSO Council to conduct a Policy Development Process (PDP) to determine:

 (1) Whether the Uniform Dispute Resolution Policy (UDRP) and/or the Uniform Rapid Suspension procedure (URS) should be amended, and if so, how; or

-(2) whether a separate, narrowly tailored dispute resolution procedure modeled on the UDRP and/or URS should be developed, in either case to address the specific needs and concerns of International Governmental Organizations (IGOs) and/or International Non-Governmental Organizations (INGOs).
+(2) Whether a separate, narrowly-tailored dispute resolution procedure modeled on the UDRP and/or the URS should be developed, in either case to address the specific needs and concerns of International Governmental Organizations (IGOs) and/or International Non-Governmental Organizations (INGOs).

 The WG commenced its work in August 2014.
 The GNSO’s PDP Manual mandates that each PDP WG reach out at an early stage to all GNSO Stakeholder Groups and Constituencies to seek their input.
-Given the progress and decisions made by our WG, we are now therefore writing to update you on our activities to date, as well as to provide your group with an opportunity to assist the WG with its assigned task, in respect of the following questions and issues that stem from our Charter and the initial deliberations of the WG.
+Given the progress and decisions made by our WG, we are now writing to update you on our activities to date, and to provide your group with an opportunity to assist the WG with its assigned task, in respect of the following questions and issues that stem from our Charter and the initial deliberations of the WG.

-First, we wish to inform you that the WG has reached a majority decision that there is no principled reason to consider INGOs as a special category of protected organizations, for purposes of the specific tasks for which the WG was chartered in this PDP, and that this determination encompasses the Red Cross movement and International Olympic Committee.
-The rationale for that decision is provided in Attachment A.
+First, we wish to inform you that the WG has reached a majority decision that there is no principled reason to consider INGOs in general as a special category of protected organizations, for purposes of the specific tasks for which the WG was chartered in this PDP.
+The rationale for this decision is provided in Attachment A.

 Question 1: What is the view of your Stakeholder Group/Constituency on the WG’s decision to exclude INGOs from further consideration in this PDP?

-Secondly, the WG has considered most of the background information available to it, including the documentation from the 2001-2 WIPO Process-2 and the previous scoping work done by the ICANN community (including the GNSO) in 2004 and 2007.
+Second, the WG has considered most of the background information available to it, including the documentation from the 2001-2 WIPO Process-2 and the previous scoping work done by the ICANN community (including the GNSO) in 2004 and 2007.
 It has also reviewed the various expressions of GAC advice concerning the issue of curative rights protection for IGOs, as expressed in several GAC Communiques.

 At this point, the WG would appreciate input from your Stakeholder Group/Constituency on the following questions that it will need to answer in the course of this PDP:

-One of the requirements under the UDRP and URS is that the complainant must possess trademark or substantively similar rights in the word(s) for which the respondent has registered an identical or confusingly similar domain name (this is sometimes commonly called the “standing” requirement).
+One of the requirements under the UDRP and the URS is that the complainant must possess trademark or substantively similar rights in the word(s) for which the respondent has registered an identical or confusingly similar domain name (this is sometimes commonly called the “standing” requirement).
 The WG is still investigating the ability and practice of IGOs obtaining trademarks in their names and acronyms.

-Question 2: What should be the basis (if any) – other than trademark rights – for the “standing” criteria required in any dispute resolution process for IGOs (whether in the form of amendments to the UDRP and/or URS, or as a specific, narrowly tailored procedure based upon them)?
+Question 2: What should be the basis (if any) – other than trademark rights – for the “standing” criteria required in any dispute resolution process for IGOs?

-A specific issue involving IGOs is the requirement, both as a domain registrant, and as a complainant under the UDRP and URS, to agree to submit to the jurisdiction of a national court for purposes of an appeal.
+A specific issue involving IGOs is the requirement for the organization, both as a domain registrant, and as a complainant under the UDRP and the URS, to agree to submit to the jurisdiction of a national court for purposes of an appeal.
 This may be problematic for IGOs due to possible issues with sovereign immunity.
 The WG is currently analyzing the sovereign immunity issue and is conducting research on how various nations have chosen to implement Paris Convention Article 6ter protections within their jurisdictions.